 This helps increase your levels of vitamin D, also known as “the sunshine vitamin.”
 Research shows that postmenopausal women with the highest levels of vitamin D had a lower risk of developing breast cancer when compared to those with the lowest levels.

 I recommend 1,500 IUs of vitamin D3 daily, unless your levels are low, in which case you will likely need a higher dose.
 A simple blood test can tell you if you need more vitamin D3.
-If that turns out to be the case, your doctor can suggest appropriate dosage.
+If that turns out to be the case, your doctor can suggest the appropriate dosage.

 5) Skip toxic household cleaning products and pesticides.